JOJ0/discodos/sphinx/source/MANUAL.md

 ## AcousticBrainz support is deprecated

-Since its initial 1.0 release, for one of its main features - muscial key/BPM finding - DiscoDOS relies heavily on MusicBrainz and AcousticBrainz (which provided key/BPM data) As of February 2022 unfortunately [the AcousticBrainz project was shut down](https://blog.metabrainz.org/2022/02/16/acousticbrainz-making-a-hard-decision-to-end-the-project/), as a consequence DiscoDOS theoretically can't fetch key and BPM anymore.
-It appears though that the MetaBrainz foundation let the service run but only does not allow submitting new data to it.
-This might change anytime soon.
-Currently it is still possible to at least find "some" of your tracks' key and BPM data, thus these features were not removed from DiscoDOS yet.
+Since its initial 1.0 release, for one of its main features - musical key and BPM finding - DiscoDOS relied heavily on MusicBrainz and AcousticBrainz (which provided key/BPM data).
+As of February 2022 unfortunately [the AcousticBrainz project was shut down](https://blog.metabrainz.org/2022/02/16/acousticbrainz-making-a-hard-decision-to-end-the-project/) and as a consequence, DiscoDOS _theoretically_ can't fetch key and BPM anymore.
+It appears though that the MetaBrainz foundation let the service run, but forbids submitting _new_ data to it.
+This might change anytime soon but at the time of writing this, it is still possible for DiscoDOS to use the service.

 Ideas on how DiscoDOS could solve this problem [in the website's roadmap chapter](https://discodos.jojotodos.net/#roadmap).